Curtin-Open-Knowledge-Initiative/dashboard-queries-biomedical/README.md

 ### Step 3 - Run SQL for Publication data
 This is the main dashboard SQL query for The Neuro's publications and should be run third due to dependencies between the files.

 1. In Bigquery, make a copy of the most recent script and save it as a ‘Project’ query.
-Increment the naming to reflect the current sprint and creation date:
+Increment the naming to reflect the current sprint and creation date, eg `neuro_ver1o_query3_pubs_2024_01_24b`
-   `neuro_ver1o_query3_pubs_2024_01_24b`

 2. Set variables at the top of the SQL script.
 These variables are not used to select data locations, but are 'text tags' that will be added as fields in the output file:
     - **var_SQL_script_name**: name of the SQL script, eg  `neuro_ver1o_query3_pubs_2024_01_24b`
-    - **var_data_trials**: name of the input datafile of clinical trials output from the Charite processing, eg `theneuro_trials_20231111`
+    - **var_data_trials**: Table name of clinical trials output from the Charite processing, eg `theneuro_trials_20231111`
-    - **var_data_dois**: name of the table of DOIs from the partner institution, eg `theneuro_dois_20230217`
+    - **Publication DOIs** - Table containing DOIs from the partner institution, eg `theneuro_dois_20230217`
     - **var_data_oddpub**: name of the table of output from the Oddpub processing, eg `theneuro_oddpub_20231017`

-3. In the script, make sure that you are happy with the versions of the input datasets, as these may have been updated since the last time that the script was run:
+3. In the script, make sure that you are happy with the versions of the Bigquery input datasets, as these may have been updated since the last time that the script was run:
     **Academic Observatory** - the version of the Academic Observatory DOI table, eg `academic-observatory.observatory.doi20231217`
     - Contributed data from Oddpub
     - Unpaywall dataset
     - Clinical Trial Extract - this was created in Step 1
     - The list of publication DOIs
+      - **XXXXX** - XXXXX, eg `XXXXX`

 ************************
 `academic-observatory.observatory.doi20231217` as academic_observatory
 `academic-observatory.unpaywall.unpaywall` as unpaywall